Ecology, Evolution & Environment

 To inform the development of biodiversity conservation strategies resilient to climatic change (and the many other pressures causing biodiversity loss), we apply simulation models to predict the impacts of such changes on biodiversity.
 Statistical and mechanistic models, especially spatially and/or temporally explicit models of ecological and evolutionary processes, are being developed and applied to make robust predictions of the responses of species and ecosystems to environmental change.
 Studies of key ecosystem and land-surface processes are used to improve regional estimates of land-surface-atmosphere fluxes of gases, such as CO2, and relationships between genetic diversity, genetic drft, fitness and local adaptation are used to define evolutionarily significant units for conservation.

-Academic Staff : Dr Robert Baxter, Dr John Bothwell, Dr Wayne Dawson, Professor AR Hoelzel, Professor B. Huntley, Prof Steve Lindsay, Dr Martyn Lucas, Dr Philip Stephens, Dr Sean Twiss, Dr Andreanna Welch, Dr Stephen G Willis
+Academic Staff : Dr Robert Baxter, Dr John Bothwell, Dr Wayne Dawson, Professor AR Hoelzel, Professor B. Huntley, Prof Steve Lindsay, Dr Martyn Lucas, Dr Philip Stephens, Dr Sean Twiss, Dr Andreanna Welch, Prof Stephen G Willis

 Affiliates : Dr Tony Fawcett, Professor Marc Knight, Dr Heather Knight, Dr Adrian Brennan